- Last updated:

 Where to from here

-Stage 2 construction work will start in February and is expected to be complete by the end of 2018 (weather dependant).
+Stage 2 construction work is underway now and is expected to be complete by the end of 2018 (weather dependant).

 Minor speed reductions and installation of traffic barriers will be required during these times.